This is not employment

-First we should be clear, this is not an employment situation (that is, you’re not required to work on certain days, for certain hours, and there are no benefits normally associated with employment, such as medical insurance, holidays, or similar).
+First we should be clear, this is not an employment situation (that is, you’re not required to work on certain days, for certain hours, and there are no benefits normally associated with employment, such as medical insurance, holidays, illness leave, or similar).

-There’s no contractual requirement for us to offer you shoots, or to shoot you when you ask for it: we both have to agree it’s something we want.
+But, there’s no contractual requirement for us to offer you shoots, or to shoot you when you ask for it: we both have to agree it’s something we want.
 You’re free to make shoots with other companies, as well.